Skip to Content

 Even though you have this idea that you’ll follow 70 degrees all over the country, there will be evenings and early mornings that dip below freezing.
 Remember, in Arizona, the desert might be 85 degrees during the day, but when the sun goes down, the temperature quickly drops.

 But it’s not just the cold you have to consider.
 Hot temperatures require air conditioning units to run often.
 Many travel trailers only have one air conditioning unit.
 This will not be enough to cool the entire living space when it’s over 90 degrees in Florida.
-Plus when an air conditioning unit doesn’t function properly or goes out completely, it can be very uncomfortable and ruin your experience no matter what the view.

 It can be difficult to live comfortably in extreme temperatures unless you spend a lot of money upgrading your RV.
 You might have to add an air conditioning unit or add tank heaters.
 There are options out there, but it will cost you.